 If you don't hear back from me within a few days, please hit me again!
 Like most of us, I do have a day job, and occasionally get buried in e-mail.

-2021 will be the inaugural running of this event, and the rider cap will be small.
+, make that 2022 will be the inaugural running of this event, and the rider cap will be small.

 There will also be a 1,000k option.
 This will be the first 1,000k of the 1,200k route.
 Return to the start is the riders responsibility.
 A permanent route is expected to be in place to return to the start.